natesworksdev/Ryujinx/README.md

 </p>

 <h5 align="center">
     As of November 2020, Ryujinx has been tested to go past menus to in-game on approximately 1,900 commercial titles.
-Of those, roughly half are considered playable.
+Of those, over 1,000 are considered playable.
 See the compatibility list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
 </h5>

 ## Usage